 “Yes, I can hear you.
-Can you hear me?” you irritably ask your co-worker for the third time.
+Can you hear me?” you ask your coworker in irritation for the third time.

-“I can see your face, but no sound.
+“I can see your face, but there’s no sound!
 Are you on mute?”

 Tip 1: Try Another Device